toucansites/website/src/contents/docs/05-themes/01-basics/index.md

 Toucan themes are typically located in the `src/themes` directory.

-A theme consists of the following three components:
+A theme consists of the following components:
 - Assets
 - Mustache templates
-- Content types

 Here’s a tree view of the directory structure: